uliyach45/Penetration-Testing-Lab01/README.md

 ## ⚠️ Disclaimer

-> This lab is conducted in a **controlled virtual environment** for **educational purposes only** as part of the Air University Cyber Security curriculum.
+> This lab is conducted in a **controlled virtual environment** for **educational purposes only**.
 All activities are performed on isolated VMs with no impact on real systems.

----

-*Air University Islamabad — Department of Cyber Security*